 But I was very happy to see the cassia trees in full bloom in the park and clicked this picture below.
 A tree was dispersing its seeds in air to start the next generation.
 Mother nature is in abundance even in a dry scrubby forest, all we need to do is keep our eyes open.

-How to reach Mriguvani National Park: If you have been to Chilkur Balaji temple it is much before the same on the same road, take exit 18 on the ORR towards Vikarabad and drive slowly otherwise you will miss the entrance.
+How to reach Mriguvani National Park: If you have been to Chilkur Balaji temple, then Mrugavani is much before on the same road, take exit 18 on the ORR towards Vikarabad and drive slowly otherwise you will miss the entrance.

 As this is the summer vacation time it will be a good change for kids to go and skip the mall for a change.

-will be on right side after a few kilometers from exit 18 on ORR towards Chilkur.
-Timings of Mriguvani National Park Chilkur : The Park opens from 9 am to 5 pm.
-There is a ticket of around 10 Rs and if you want to take safari they will take a family of 5 in 50 Rs in a bus ( if it is functional).
-Is it safe to Vist:
+The gate of Mruguvani National Park will be on right side after a few kilometers from exit 18 on ORR towards Chilkur.
+Timings of Mrugavani National Park Chilkur: The Park opens from 9 am to 5 pm.
+There is a ticket of around 10 Rs and if you want to take safari they will take a family of 5 in 50 Rs in a bus ( if it is functional and the driver is in good mood).